The GALAH Survey: Chemical tagging and chrono-chemodynamics of accreted halo stars with GALAH+ DR3 and $Gaia$ eDR3: Discussion

 The discrepancy of different GSE selections was already discussed by \citet{Bonifacio2021}, as they also found lower metallicities than \citet{Naidu2020} and \citet{Feuillet2020}.
 While different metallicity scales of the different surveys could be the source of this disagreement, in this work, we demonstrate that the new selection within APOGEE DR16 by \citet{Feuillet2021} and the selection by \citet{Das2020}, but with updated values from APOGEE DR16, show a disagreement.
 This is an important finding and suggests that the chemical and dynamical selections of the same survey are selecting slightly different samples, that is, the chemical one by \citet{Das2020} is more metal-poor within APOGEE DR16 than the one by \citet{Feuillet2021}.
 It should also be mentioned, that the selection suggested by \citet{Myeong2019} in the $J_\phi/J_\text{tot}$ vs. $\left(J_R - J_Z\right)/J_\text{tot}$ plane with APOGEE DR14 stars resulted in a more metal-rich sample ($\mathrm{[Fe/H]} \sim -1.0$).
 Again, this suggests that different chemical and dynamical selections - already within APOGEE DR16 - result in slightly different selections.

 Moving forward, it will be important to compare the different selections of the GSE also spatially and while taking the selection functions into account \citep[e.g.][]{Lane2021}, as different surveys probe different parts of the Galaxy and differences within the surveys might also reflect spatial differences of the GSE.
 It should also be assessed in more detail whether the chemical selection by \citet{Das2020} did for example also select a larger amount of IGS/Heracles stars, for which \citet{Horta2021} find mean [Fe/H] around $-1.3\dex$ in the inner Galaxy, thus possibly contaminating the selection by \citet{Das2020}.
+Analysing the target selection of the sample from \citet{Das2020}, we identified that roughly 18\% of the stars were targeted by APOGEE during observations observations of more metal-poor globular cluster and streams.
 While we cannot draw significant conclusions from these differences, we note that stellar surveys suffer from the ability to sufficiently benchmark iron abundances in the metal-poor regime due to still low numbers of benchmark stars.
 More efforts similar to those of \citet{Hawkins2016} and \citet{Karovicova2020} will be needed to fully validate the iron-abundances in the metal-poor regime.
 One very metal-poor turn-off star found as part of the GSE by \citet{Naidu2020} was observed by GALAH, but without parameters reported within GALAH+ DR3 due to its high $T_\text{eff}$, large distance, and thus low signal-to-noise GALAH+ DR3 spectrum.